-Governing bodies may borrow money only with the written permission of the Secretary of State.
-This provision does not apply to the Trustees and Foundations, whose borrowing, as private bodies, makes no impact on the Government accounts.
-These debts may not be serviced directly from the delegated budgets, but schools are free to agree a charge for a service which the Trustees or Foundation are able to provide as a consequence of their own borrowing.
-Governing bodies do not act as agents of the LA when repaying loans.
+The restrictions do not apply to Trustees and Foundations, whose borrowing, as private bodies, makes no impact on Government accounts.
+These debts may not be serviced directly from the delegated budget, but schools are free to agree a charge for a service which the Trustees or Foundation are able to provide as a consequence of their own borrowing.
+Governing bodies do not act as agents of the authority when repaying loans.